isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-pros-and-cons-of-using-glue-traps-for-mice.markdown

 - Wrap them together and throw them away in the garbage.
 ## B) The cons of using glue traps for mice
 ### 1. No effective results in extremes temperatures.
 In direct sunlight and extremes temperatures, glue trap wont work well.
-It will melt out.
-So in places with hot temperatures the following will happen;
+It will melt out.Â So in places with hot temperatures the following will happen;
 - You will have to keep the trap in a flat position flat- this may hinder trapping mice in odd angles places since it will ooze out of the tray.
 - In direct sunlight, the glue will dry up.
 - If placed near the flames, hot water heater or gas, they can cause fire because the mouse can drag the trap onto the flames.
 ### 2. Its a brutal act
-Once a mouse is trapped in a glue trap, the following events will take place; The mouse suffers from starvation and suffocation for the days its stuck.
+Once a mouse is trapped in a glue trap, the following events will take place;Â The mouse suffers from starvation and suffocation for the days its stuck.
 - Mostly it may try to flee itself hence getting more injuries to its body parts.
 Most people consider this to be very inhuman.
 - The mouse trapped does not die immediately; it suffers for a long period and struggles a lot.
 - The mouse may panic and die from heart attack.